Browse our commonly asked questions and learn why real estate investors

 We have also created an efficient investment product called a Borrower Dependent Note which allows us to pool investors’ capital together while keeping the transaction straight-forward for both redeveloper and investor.

 Crowdfinancing is when capital from several un-associated individuals is pooled together to invest in a common business venture.
 This practice has been around for some time in real estate and historically has been known as 'syndicating'.
 The JOBS Act changed things by allowing real estate operators to 'generally solicit' or 'advertise' the fact they are raising capital for their projects.
 This is good news for you because prior to the JOBS act, you would have had to personally know a real estate re-developer in order to gain access to their project flow.
 If you haven't heard of crowdfinancing before, don't feel bad, it's a relatively new way to invest.

 We earn our revenue from three primary sources.
 First, we charge an origination fee (points) for each loan that is funded on our platform.
 This is charged to the redeveloper and is collected when a loan closes.
-This fee is fully disclosed on each note and is typically between 2 and 4 percentage points of the total amount borrowed.
+This fee is fully disclosed on each note and is typically between 1.5 and 3.5 percentage points of the total amount borrowed.

 The second source of revenue is from an interest rate spread.
 This is the difference between the interest rate we charge each borrower and the rate we pass through to investors.
 This amount is fully disclosed in each note and is typically between 1 and 3 percentage points.

 Third, we pre-fund each loan meaning we use our balance sheet to originate each loan.
 This means we’re earning the full coupon of the underlying mortgage until it is fully syndicated to investors.